-Fifth graders build on the skills they learned in 4th grade to become clearer and more developed writers as they write many different kinds of pieces about a variety of topics and use details and organization to write strong pieces.
-Students are taught to use their writing to share their unique ideas and own perspectives and not just those of others.
-They are taught to use connected and specific details in their writing as well.
-Students are taught specific ways to do this and spend much of the writing time in class working on their own individual writing pieces.
+Fifth graders build on the skills they learned in 4th grade to become clearer and more developed writers as they write many different kinds of pieces — about a variety of topics — and use details and organization to write strong pieces.
+Students are taught to use their writing to share their own unique ideas and perspectives, not just those of others.
+They are taught to use connected and specific details in their writing, as well.
+Students are shown specific ways to do this and spend much of their writing time in class working on their own individual writing pieces.

 In order to build writing skills, your 5th grader:

-- Writes opinion pieces which include: 1.
-An introduction and conclusion 2.
-A logical and clear structure 3.
-Reasons, proofs and ideas that support the author’s opinion.
+- Reasons, proofs and ideas that support the author’s opinion.

-- Writes narrative pieces which: 1.
-Introduce and describe an event in a logical ordered way 2.
-Use details such as dialogue, thoughts and emotions 3.
-Include a conclusion.
+- Introduce and describe an event in a logically ordered way

 - Plans, revises, and edits his writing.

-- Thinks about the best way to approach his writing and tries different ways to do so.
-For example, writes in a different tense, or from a different perspective such as 1st or 3rd person.
+- Thinks about the best way to approach her writing and tries different ways to do so.
+For example, writes in a different tense, or from a different perspective, such as 1st or 3rd person.

-- Types at least two pages of text within one sitting.
+- Types at least two pages of text in one sitting.

 - Uses multiple sources to write and create a research project.